Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

-Two biggest challenges for your business over the next year
+Two challenges for the sector

 - The big increase in applications means we could expand MDS but to do this we need more members.
 Every 6 months we need to find roles for the trainees in the membership but if we are short of roles, then we cut back on recruitment.
 When we ask our applicants to wait 6 months, we lose some of them.
 The October and April intakes are now full and we are offering roles for October 2021 start dates.
-I would be delighted to hear from businesses of any size wanting to join us then we can accept more of these exceptional candidates…!
+I would be delighted to hear from businesses of any size wanting to join us then we can accept more of these exceptional candidates!